AlbertoTrindade/tdd-detector/README.md

 ## Usage
 ### Installation
-To install this package, run `npm install --save tdd-detector` [and obtain an GitHub API key](https://github.com/blog/1509-personal-api-tokens).
+To install this package, run `npm install --save tdd-detector` [and obtain a GitHub API key](https://github.com/blog/1509-personal-api-tokens).
 Once you got your key, you can instantiate a TDD Detector client in your code:

 ```js
 const TDDDetector = require('tdd-detector');